 How candidate resources are screened, shortlisted, and represented in the optimization process.

-The electric utility shall describe and document any known limitations of the modeling tools and explain their potential effect on the results of the analysis.
+The electric utility shall describe any known limitations of the modeling tools and explain their potential effect on the results of the analysis.

 For each alternative resource plan developed with the use of a capacity expansion model, the electric utility shall provide the following information: